What are the origins of homeopathy?

 With homeopathy, the consultation allows the practitioner to tailor to the remedy to your illness and your personality.
 After a diagnostic session a ‘classical’ homeopath would prescribe a unique remedy, for you based on your symptoms and your personality and medical history.
 If that’s the case, then how can any over the counter remedies one might buy in a health store work?
 Well, to put it bluntly, they can’t.

-There are also those who practice ‘complex homeopathy‘ [link added for benefit of email correspondent 2009-10-20] in which prescriptions are based more on the overall disease.
+There are also those who practice ‘complex homeopathy’ in which prescriptions are based more on the overall disease.
 Two patients with similar illnesses might therefore be given the same prescription but rather than being a uniquely selected medicine this would usually be a mixture of substances.
 Again, more pseudoscientific claptrap.

 The remedy may be given in the form of tablets, powders, tinctures, creams and ointments or solutions together with advice on diet and lifestyle.
 Homeopaths will usually suggest you avoid strong-smelling substances and coffee, while taking homeopathic remedies.
 They may also advise you not to use certain aromatherapy oils or take herbal remedies while undergoing treatment.
 A fully qualified and registered homeopath will never recommend that you stop taking a prescribed medicine and would refer you back to your GP first if they think you should.
 Suddenly stopping a prescribed medicine might cause severe problems.

-Homeopaths claim to be able to treat many illnesses including the following, but none of these actually works in the way claimed any benefits of the treatment can only be ascribed to the placebo effect.
+Homeopaths claim to be able to treat many illnesses including the following, but none of these actually works.
+You cannot cure any of the following with homeopathy:

 - Anxiety and panic attacks